 Wildfires scorch parts of Florida; gov. declares emergency

-Gov. Rick Scott on Tuesday, April 11 decl...
-TAMPA, Fla. - Florida's governor declared a state of emergency Tuesday in response to the 107 wildfires burning around his state.
+In this Saturday, April 8, 2017 photo, aircraft from the U.S. Forestry Service and the Florida Forestry Service work to contain a massive wildfire in Hernando Beach, Fla.
+Gov. Rick Scott on Tuesday, April 11 declared a State of Emergency for Florida in response to the wildfires actively burning across the state.

 Add your comments below